Marine Mammal Commission

 Genetic analyses recently determined that the Gulf of Mexico population is distinct from other Bryde’s whale populations.
 Based on genetics analyses and new morphological information, scientists have recognized the Gulf of Mexico Bryde’s whale as a new species, with the name Rice’s whale (Balaenoptera ricei).
 The common name and species name honors the renowned cetologist Dale W. Rice, who, in 1965, was the first researcher to recognize that Bryde’s whales are present in the Gulf of Mexico.
 The name ‘Gulf of Mexico whale‘ has also been suggested for this species.

-The population size of the Rice’s whale is estimated to number only 51 individuals.
-They occur in the northeastern Gulf of Mexico, along the shelf break in waters between 100 and 400 meters deep within the De Soto Canyon region off the Florida Panhandle.
-Genetic analyses have determined that the Gulf of Mexico population is genetically distinct from other Bryde’s whale populations.
-The Rice’s whale is one of the most endangered large whales in the world.
+The population size of the Rice’s whale is estimated to number only 51 individuals, and are one of the most critically endangered large whales in the world.
+They occur primarily in the northeastern Gulf of Mexico, along the shelf break in waters between 100 and 400 meters deep within the De Soto Canyon region off the Florida Panhandle, but visual and acoustic surveys have also confirmed their presence in the western Gulf, recently as far south as Mexico.
+Spatial density models suggest that suitable habitat is available for Rice’s whales in the entire Gulf of Mexico in the 100 to 400m depth range.

 Rice’s whales are threatened by vessel strikes, acoustic disturbance from seismic airguns and other oil and gas-related activities, military training activities, vessel noise, entanglement in commercial fishing and aquaculture gear, marine debris, and pollution from agricultural runoff and oil spills in the Gulf of Mexico.